 You may also need ground floor egress windows to serve ‘inner’ rooms.
 Inner rooms occur when you have to pass through another (access) room to reach the hall, stairway or external door.
 Therefore, a fire in the access room means escape is necessary through an egress window or an alternative door route.

 Be wary of inadvertently creating inner rooms when extending or when creating open plan layouts on the ground floor by removing walls to hallways.
 This could mean having to replace windows, but it is usually possible to change standard scissor hinges for egress hinges on existing windows that do not open wide enough.

 The notable exceptions are kitchens, utility rooms, bathrooms and dressing rooms which as inner rooms do not require egress windows.

-Fire Safety in Three or Four-Storey Homes
+Fire Escape Routes in Three or Four-Storey Homes

 For homes of three or more storeys where floors occur 4.5m or more above the outside ground level, egress windows are not an option for fire safety.